Using Art and Music Therapy to Help Treat Health Conditions

 Being diagnosed with a health condition can be very frightening, but luckily there are many treatments available.
 While almost all medical professionals have different approaches - many believe to start with the least invasive form of treatment.
 Often, that form of treatment is something that enhances the creative side of a person.

-Art and music therapy are two treatments that have been proven as successful when used in certain medical conditions.
-Both treatments are good options but depending on the patient’s condition, age, and some additional factors can help decide which one is best.
+Art and music therapy are two treatments that have been proven to be successful.
+Both treatments are good options, but the patient’s condition, age, and additional factors can help decide which one is best.
 For this article we will be focusing on these five questions: